 - For recipients with a Chase account, the money usually arrives within minutes, but no later than the next business day.

 - For recipients who bank at a different Zelle member bank that supports real-time payments, the transaction typically takes only minutes.
 Otherwise, the funds are available within one to two business days.

-- For recipients who bank at a non-Zelle member bank, funds should be available within one to two business days, depending on the bank’s processing times.
+- For recipients who bank at a financial institution that is not a Zelle member, funds should be available within one to two business days, depending on the bank’s processing times.

 For assistance with Chase QuickPay with Zelle, call 877-242-7372 in the U.S. or 713-262-3300 outside the U.S.